 In happier times, Breitfuss was a member of the ‘International Association for Exploring the Arctic by Means of Airships’, or AEROARCTIC, which was set up by the Norwegian polar explorer Fridtjof Nansen in 1926.
 As a number of books, papers and pamphlets from the Breitfuss collection shows, academics, policy makers and entrepreneurs across Europe were becoming increasingly excited about the possibilities for transportation and exploration offered by airships.
 One example is the report on the organization of trans-Siberian airship travel written in 1927, which contains detailed plans of routes, timetables, and the meteorological conditions necessary for flight.
 The authors point out a number of advantages to using airships rather than aeroplanes.
 Airships use considerably less energy, for instance, because they do not require a working machine to keep them in the air; they are easier to manoeuvre, since they can move vertically as well as horizontally.
 In the minds of these authors the mass air transportation of the future could just as easily have relied on airships as aeroplanes.

-In 1876 the American John Cheyne first mooted the possibility of travelling to the North Pole in an air balloon.
-The Swedish explorer Salomon Andrée and two others were the first successfully to launch a hydrogen balloon on an Arctic expedition in 1897.
+The possibility of travelling to the North Pole by air balloon was first mooted as early as 1845, in France.* The Swedish explorer Salomon Andrée and two others were the first successfully to launch a hydrogen balloon on an Arctic expedition in 1897.
 Their intention was to communicate with those they left behind using carrier pigeons.
 Tragically, they were never seen again.
 Nonetheless further attempts were made over the first decades of the twentieth century, by people seeking either scientific discovery or renown – or both.

 By the end of the 1920s it seemed that airships were indeed enabling man to conquer the Arctic.
 In 1926 the leading polar explorer Roald Amundsen joined the Italian Umberto Nobile in the first flight across the North Pole, in an Italian airship called the Norge.
 Nobile’s second expedition to the Arctic in the airship Italia in 1928 ended badly, however.
 The Italia reached the North Pole, but crashed on the ice a couple of days later.
 The surviving crewmembers were eventually rescued by a Russian icebreaker, having spent 49 days on the ice.
 Nothing daunted, the AEROARCTIC commission approached the German Zeppelin airship captain Hugo Eckener about a flight to the Russian Arctic in 1928.
 This flight took place in 1931 and was a resounding success, enabling its international crew of scientists to take innumerable photographs and measurements of the region they surveyed.
 It seemed that airships really were the future of Arctic exploration – as Eckener exclaimed in his memoirs, “Even the steel-armoured and fully provisioned icebreaker down below on the “Quiet Sound” was a miserable instrument compared to our airship!”
 (Eckener 1958, 131).